Hobson Street, Macclesfield – sinkhole repair works

 Works commenced on the 15 April 2020 on Hobson Street.
 This was an extremely complex piece of work which involved a great deal of coordination with National Grid Gas and United Utilities.

-The second phase of the works on Ryle Street has now proceeded to the planning stage and is following the planning approval process.
-During this stage we are continuing to liaise with landowners to ensure that the second phase of works can progress without risk to staff and members of the public.
+We are continuing to liaise with landowners to ensure that the second phase of works can progress without risk to staff and members of the public.

 Government guidelines regarding COVID-19